 The ten-year old me sat quietly in the corner of the dining room, staring blankly at my outmoded PC screen.
 I was designing an NXT program using a light sensor to park a Lego car between obstacles.
 The programming process was unbelievably complex, and all of my simulation tests had failed.
 After adjusting the starting position, I pressed execute and the car began rolling forward.
-But seconds later, the car veered off course, bumped the obstacle, and demolished its back wheel.
+But seconds later, the car veered off course, bumped the obstacle and demolished its back wheels.
 My frustration became anger.
 “Why doesn’t it work?!”
 I screamed.

 The outburst prompted my father to enter the dining room.
 He sat down beside me, concerned.
 He took the pieces from my sweaty palms and encouraged me to persevere and finish what I started.

 Looking at his gentle face and rough hands reminded me of the various setbacks my father had gone through.
 He got laid off, went bankrupt, and had to support his family on his own.
 He did not stop trying, and I won’t too.
 I analyzed my NXT program once again.
 I got an idea!
-Perhaps, if I program the robot to stop beside the obstacle then retreating afterwards, the car will manage to just avoid the obstacles than if I were turning it forward 45 degrees in between them.
+“Perhaps, if I program the robot to stop beside the obstacle then retreat afterwards, the car will manage to just avoid the obstacles than if I were to turn it forward 45 degrees in between them.”
 I followed my thought process and designed the new program.
 As I began the next test, a thrill shot through my body.
 Nailed it!

-It was my first encounter with the engineering field, and I got addicted.
+It was perhaps my first trial-and-error experiment that made eye the engineering field, and I got addicted.
 I wondered, “Can I build something real?
 Something that is actually useful?”
-I imagined innovating systematic programs and automating all kinds of machines: from inventing a vacuum capable of collecting hair before it falls to the ground to covering our clothesline before a rainstorm.
-It seemed like a long shot, but I was determined to complete my journey.
+I imagined innovating systematic programs and automating all kinds of machines: from inventing a vacuum capable of collecting hair before it falls to the ground to an automated canopy to cover an outdoor clothing hanger before a rainstorm starts pouring.
+Trivial yet one of a long shot, I was determined to complete my journey.

-As I looked for more opportunities throughout my high school, I came across an electrical engineering workshop held by Pelita Harapan University that sparked my desire to develop sustainable energy sources.
+As I looked for more opportunities in high school, I came across an electrical engineering workshop held by Pelita Harapan University that sparked my desire to develop sustainable energy sources.
 The dean showed a pie chart depicting daily energy consumption within Indonesian households.
 Smartphones, televisions, and electronic devices dominated the chart.
-After viewing this chart, I felt motivated to use my engineering skills to address energy consumption in Indonesia.
+After viewing it, I felt motivated to use my engineering thinking cap to address energy consumption in Indonesia.
 I constructed a prototype circuit capable of generating hybrid electricity by converting wind energy and water.
-Despite being the youngest participant in the workshop, I stayed the longest, researching the cheapest way to make household appliances consume five times less energy than they do today.
+Despite being the youngest participant in the workshop, I stayed the longest, researching the most cost-efficient way to make household appliances draw five times less energy than they do today.

-Inside me lies the burning desire to develop a pathway to combat the global issue of depleting non-renewable energy resources.
-With years spent polishing my knowledge about the automation industry and robotics, I am passionate about using innovative systems and engineering methods to create energy-efficient household appliances and transportation.
+Inside me lies the burning desire to develop a pathway to combat the global issue of depleting, non-renewable energy resources.
+With years spent polishing my knowledge on the automation industry and robotics, I am passionate about the innovative application of systems and engineering methods to create energy-saving household appliances and transportation.